Château de Ranton: The Hundred Years' War

 In 1388, at the age of 14, Tristan IV left La Rochelle with other adventurous young squires to fight the Duke of Lancaster in Castille.
 In 1392 he joined the King at Le Mans and was one of the leading captains in the Angevin army.
 In 1409, he set out with Louis II of Anjou to unsuccessfully claim the Kingdom of Naples.

 His uncle, Guichard did not have lands to tie him to France, and as soon as war with the English calmed during the 1380s, he left to fight in Hungary.
 In 1395, Guichard went on a crusade against the Ottoman Turks who had captured Constantinople.
 He was with the army defeated at the siege of Nicopolis in 1396.
 It took two years, and a great deal of ransom money to bring the survivors home.
-In 1400, he left with a second expedition led by Marshal Boucicault de Genes to aid the Eastern Emperor, Manuel II.
-They sailed into the Golden Horn in 1400 with 1,400 men-at-arms just in time to save Galata from the Turks.
+In 1399, he left with a second expedition led by marshal Jean II le Maingre to aid the Eastern Emperor, Manuel II.
+They sailed into the Golden Horn in 1399 with 1,400 men-at-arms to break the Turkish siege of Constantinople.
 They were besieged in Constantinople for two years.
 In a naval battle, Guichard de la Jaille was again noted in dispatches for his bravery and courage.
 He returned to France in 1405 and died the following year.

 Jean de la Jaille had also died in 1405, at the age of 81.
 By then, he was "deaf, senile and infirm" and was ruined financially.
 His estates had been too often mortgaged to pay for his and his son's military adventures.

 Tristan IV was made Grand Master of the Household of the King of Sicily.
 In 1425 he became Guard and Captain of the Château de Loudun.
 However, Tristan left again for Naples with King Louis in 1429.
 He participated in the victory of Aquila and was rewarded with the government of the region of Reggio.
 Louis never become effective King of Naples and died of malaria at Cosenza in 1434.
 The following year, his brother René of Anjou was named King of Naples.
 Tristan died in Reggio soon afterwards.